 Microbes For The Masses

-I have spent the last couple of years expanding my knowledge of the food system, learning about what is behind the way we eat today & discovering & thinking about what can be done to change it for the better.
+I have spent the last couple of years expanding my knowledge of the industrial food system, learning about what's behind the way we eat today & discovering what can be done to change it for the better.

 For me, making food is like meditation.
 I don't follow recipes or consciously think about what I'm doing.
 I take inspiration from what I find in the cupboards, fridge, freezer, or at the markets & I reach for ingredients that shout out to me.
 I settle into my little zone & let the ingredients & my hands do their thing whilst my mind just wanders.